STORIES THAT INSPIRE

 Paying it Forward: Zuberi Attard

 Zuberi Attard has always been ambitious; always been someone who wants to succeed.
-But the day that he found himself walking towards a homeless shelter in Ottawa with his entire life in two garbage bags, ambition gave way to fear.
+But the day that he found himself walking towards a homeless shelter in Peterborough with his entire life in two garbage bags, ambition gave way to fear.

 “My luggage was lightweight, but I was carrying a much heavier burden—mental health and addiction,” Zuberi recalls.